tmoller96/.dotfiles/README.md

 # .dotfiles

-This repository contains my personal dotfiles configuration.
+This repository contains my personal dotfiles configuration for both macOS and Windows environments.

 ## Overview

-These dotfiles are used to maintain consistent development environments across different machines.
-They include configuration files for various tools and applications.
+These dotfiles help maintain consistent development environments across different machines.
+They include configuration files and setup scripts for various tools and applications on macOS and Windows.

 ## Installation (macOS)